Why this course?

 You will follow a Study Guide that will lead you through each of the topics; reading of core academic theory and concepts; and a mix of reflective exercises, case-studies and self-reflection exercises (with diagnostic feedback).

-The delivery schedule creates an opportunity to reflect on learning activities that can then be completed prior to attending each workshop.
+The delivery schedule creates an opportunity to reflect on learning activities that can be completed prior to attending each workshop.

 In the workshops considerable time will be devoted to group discussion and scenario-based role play of a typical board situation.